rulewis/journey-optimizer.en/help/using/privacy.md

 ---
-title: Privacy
+title: Privacy in [!DNL Journey Optimizer]
 description: Learn how to manage privacy
+topic: Privacy
+role: User
+level: Intermediate
 ---

-# Privacy {#privacy}
+# Privacy management with [!DNL Journey Optimizer]{#privacy}

 [!DNL Journey Optimizer] is a powerful tool for processing large amounts of data, including personal information and sensitive data.
+In order to deliver better customer experiences, you need to collect and store your customers’ personal data.
+When using this data, it is important to understand and respect your customers’ privacy.
+New legal and organizational regulations are giving users the right to access or delete their personal data from your data stores upon request.

 * **Personal Data** is information that can directly or indirectly identify a living individual.
 * **Sensitive Personal Data** is information related to an individual’s race, political views, religious beliefs, criminal background, genetic information, health data, sexual preference, biometric information, as well as trade union membership.